-Planning a trip to the Smoky Mountains, but worried about the coronavirus outbreak?
-COVID-19 has many people worried about using public spaces and visiting busy places.
-Thankfully, there’s still plenty to do in our area without going into the crowds.
+Planning a trip to the Smoky Mountains for your group?
+Looking to spend more time unplugged, bonding and team building than waiting in long attraction lines?
+Thankfully, there’s plenty to do in our area without going into the crowds.

 Avoiding public spaces, like busy lobbies & reservation areas, can be easier than you think on your trip to Gatlinburg or Pigeon Forge.
 American Patriot Getaways makes checking in to your cabin fast, easy, and keeps your interaction with our staff at a minimum.
 By getting a text message check in and using the personal lock box at your cabin, you won’t even need to stop by our office.